eozuna3/liri-node-app/README.md

 The `spotify-this-song` command uses the given songs title that follows the command selection, and then performs an API call to the Spotify API.
-It retrieves the information about the song from Spotify and then outputs to the terminal
+It retrieves the information about the song from Spotify and then outputs that informatino to the terminal

   - The Artist(s) that performed the song
   - The song's name